Eric R. Dahlen

 Academic and Professional Interests:

-Dr. Dahlen's research focuses on (1) clinically dysfunctional anger; (2) overt and relational aggression in emerging adulthood; (3) aspects of normal and dark personality (e.g., psychopathy, narcissism, Machiavellianism); and (4) clinical traffic psychology (i.e., studying the role of driver personality in motor vehicle accidents and unsafe driving behavior).
-To learn more about Dr. Dahlen's research, including opportunities for students to get involved, visit the Anger and Traffic Psychology Lab
+Dr. Dahlen's research focuses on (1) clinically dysfunctional anger; (2) overt and relational aggression in emerging adulthood; (3) aspects of normal personality and "dark personality" variables (e.g., psychopathy, narcissism, Machiavellianism); and (4) clinical traffic psychology (i.e., the role of driver personality in motor vehicle accidents and unsafe driving behavior).
+To learn more about Dr. Dahlen's research, including opportunities for students to get involved, visit the Anger and Traffic Psychology Lab.

-Dr. Dahlen's professional interests include anger management, objective personality assessment, and forensic psychology.
-He teaches graduate courses in the assessment and diagnosis of mental disorders and group counseling.
-At the undergraduate level, he teaches forensic psychology.
+Dr. Dahlen's professional interests include anger management, personality assessment, and forensic psychology.
+He teaches graduate courses in group therapy and the assessment and diagnosis of mental disorders.
+At the undergraduate level, he teaches abnormal psychology and forensic psychology.

 Professional Honors and Achievements:

 Dr. Dahlen directs the Community Counseling and Assessment Clinic, the in-house training clinic of the Counseling Psychology Program.
-He serves on the Editorial Advisory Board of Accident Analysis and Prevention.
+He serves as an Associate Editor for Accident Analysis and Prevention.
 Dr. Dahlen is a licensed psychologist and Distinguished Diplomate of the National Anger Management Association.
-In 2011, he received certification as an Anger Management Specialist V from the National Anger Management Association.
+In 2011, he received certification as an Anger Management Specialist from the National Anger Management Association.